Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Identifier Pooling

 Next, we investigate how the behavior of pooling changes based on the size of the ecosystem one studies.
-We incrementally analyze larger sub-portions of the ecosystem based on the popularity of the websites.
-For each sub-portion, we only study websites ranked up to that specific popularity, based on the Tranco list~\cite{tranco}.
-We use intervals of 100K ranks and plot in Figure~\ref{fig:poolSizeByPopularity} the average pool size for general pools, and pools with at least one fake news website.
-We observe, that even though the average pool size for general pools has minimal increase, the average pool size of pools with fake news websites increases substantially.
+We incrementally analyze larger sub-portions of the ecosystem based on the popularity of the \websites.
+For each sub-portion, we only study \websites ranked up to that specific popularity, based on the Tranco list~\cite{tranco}.
+We use intervals of 100K ranks and plot in Figure~\ref{fig:poolSizeByPopularity} the average pool size for general pools, and pools with at least one fake news \website.
+We observe, that even though the average pool size for general pools has minimal increase, the average pool size of pools with fake news \websites increases substantially.
 We compare the average fake news pool size of our entire dataset (\ie rightmost data point in the green line of Figure~\ref{fig:poolSizeByPopularity}) with the average fake news pool size of the top 100K most popular websites (\ie leftmost data point in the green line) and find that it is 15 times larger.

-It is evident that by studying a greater portion of the Web, we are able to better understand the phenomenon of identifier pooling and that focusing on only popular websites, as done in previous work~\cite{vekaria2022inventory}, underestimates the problem by more than an order of magnitude.
-Additionally, in Figure~\ref{fig:poolSizeByPopularityIncrease}, we plot the differential percentage increase of the average pool size from one popularity cut-off point to the next.
-We find that after the top 1M most popular websites, this increase reaches a plateau, indicating that after this point, pools remain somewhat rigid.
-This finding increases our confidence that we are able to study the problem of identifier pooling in its entirety.
-In fact, the rightmost points of this figure represent an increase of less than 1\%.
-This behavior is expected, as one could argue that it is not beneficial to include less popular websites to pools, since they will not boost the aggregated revenue.
+By studying a larger portion of the Web, we gain a better understanding of identifier pooling, revealing that previous work focusing only on popular sites~\cite{vekaria2022inventory} underestimates the problem by over an order of magnitude.
+Figure~\ref{fig:poolSizeByPopularityIncrease} shows the differential percentage increase in average pool size across popularity cut-off points.
+We find that after the top 1M most popular \websites, this increase reaches a plateau, indicating that after this point, pools remain stable and reinforcing our confidence in capturing the full scope of identifier pooling.
+In fact, the rightmost points show an increase of less than 1\%, which aligns with the idea that including less popular sites offers little financial benefit.